Haiti arrests 3 cops, installs new PM, while mourning Moïse - Udaipur News | Udaipur Latest News | udaipur local news । Udaipur Updates

 “This step is only a political provocation that will add fuel to the fire and push the country further into crisis,” it said.

 On the same day the Core Group issued its statement, first lady Martine Moïse arrived back unannounced in Haiti to the surprise of many.
 She had been recovering at a hospital in Miami.
-On Monday, her office issued the first public statement since the killing, thanking Haitudaipur kiran for their support.
+On Monday, her office issued the first public statement since the killing, thanking Haitians for their support.

 “Your moral support gives the presidential family the courage to go through this great ordeal and helps it transcend these moments of indescribable pain,” it said.